 This article will explore the importance of operational workforce planning, the core principles involved, and the workforce planning process required to create optimal hiring strategies.

-Principles of workforce planning
+Principles of Workforce planning

 For operational workforce planning to be successful, some core principles need to be adhered to.
 One foundational principle is the involvement of all key stakeholders in the process, including those who are best positioned to determine the relevant skills needed for the organisation to fulfil its objectives.